Illinois Assessment of Readiness

 What is the Illinois Assessment of Readiness?

-The Illinois Assessment of Readiness (IAR) is the 2020 Illinois state achievement test given in the Spring to all public school students in grades 3 through 8.
+The Illinois Assessment of Readiness (IAR) is the Illinois state achievement test given to all public school students in grades 3 through 8.
 The test measures a student’s general math and English language arts skills.
 The IAR is fully aligned with the Illinois Learning Standards and uses the same test questions from its predecessor, the PARCC exam.
 The IAR is taken on a computer and is designed to provide information about student progress toward the long-term goal of college and career readiness.

 What does the IAR test look like?